tractr/directus-sync/README.md

 For these collections, data changes are committed to the code, allowing for replication on other Directus instances.
 A mapping table links Directus instance IDs with SyncIDs, managed by the `directus-extension-sync`.

-#### Roles & policies
+#### Roles & Policies

 Roles and policies are tracked.
-By default, Directus creates a default administrator role and 2 default policies: _admin_ and _public_.
+By default, Directus creates a default administrator role and two default policies: _admin_ and _public_.

-1. To avoid to recreate the default _admin_ role, `directus-sync` uses its user's role as the default _admin_ role.
+1. To avoid recreating the default _admin_ role, `directus-sync` uses the user's role as the default _admin_ role.
-2. To avoid to recreate the default _public_ policy, `directus-sync` uses the first policy found with `role = null`.
+2. To avoid recreating the default _public_ policy, `directus-sync` uses the first policy found with `role = null`.
-3. To avoid to recreate the default _admin_ policy, `directus-sync` uses the first policy link to the _admin_ role and with `admin_access = true`.
+3. To avoid recreating the default _admin_ policy, `directus-sync` uses the first policy linked to the _admin_ role with `admin_access = true`.

 #### Presets